rickhowe/sample/README.md

 ![sample2](sample2.png)

-As a default, like below, this plugin highlights the diff excluded lines in `hl-Conceal`.
-And, if "filler" is present in the `diffopt` option, it shows filler lines with an eob(`~`) character specified in the `fillchars` option to align corresponding diff compared lines between windows.
+As a default, this plugin highlights the diff excluded lines in `hl-Conceal`.
 To hide those concealed lines, use the `conceallevel` and `concealcursor` options.
+Additionally, like below, you can show those filler lines with an eob(`~`) character to align corresponding diff compared lines between windows.
 Disable `t:DiffFilterConceal` or `g:DiffFilterConceal` variable if not necessary,

 ![sample3](sample3.png)

 Use `:diffupdate` command to reevaluate and redraw diff lines when text or option is changed.

-Note that this plugin keeps "hiddenoff" set in the `diffopt` option to avoid an unexpected accident due to hidden diff'ed buffers.
+Note that this plugin does not support a hidden diff'ed buffer and always holds "hiddenoff" in the `diffopt` option to avoid an unexpected behavior.

 ### Filter Expression